Hank Willis Thomas: Question Bridge: Black Males

 In collaboration with artists Chris Johnson, Bayeté Ross Smith and Kamal Sinclair, Question Bridge: Black Males is a platform for black men of all ages and backgrounds to ask and candidly respond to questions that are rarely discussed in public.
 Through video mediated question and answer exchange, diverse members of this “demographic” bridge economic, political, geographic, and generational divisions.
 The Question Bridge campaign seeks to represent and redefine Black male identity in America.
-Additional collaborators include Jesse Williams, Delroy Lindo, and Dr. Deborah Willis.
+Additional collaborators include Jesse Williams, Delroy Lindo, and Deborah Willis.